Liver Shunt in Dogs

 They also will likely recommend a high-quality maintenance diet for the remainder of your dog’s life.
 Once the shunt closes, your dog’s liver will begin to grow to normal size and function.

-Prescription Meals Can Help
+Prescription Meals May Help

 Nothing distresses a pet parent more than seeing their beloved best friend uncomfortable.
 And the kinds of symptoms that result from a portosystemic shunt can make you feel downright panicked.
 You have a reason to be panicked, too, since this condition can be life-threatening.